CrysViz/crysviz/README.md

 11. Option to create supercells with a limit of about 2000 atoms to not crash browser
 12. Increaase line-width of dashed line along the currently measured distances. &#x2705;
 13. When selecting the atoms for measuring the bonds, similar colors are used to mark the selection as for the atoms.
 Maybe we can find a better way to mark the atoms &#x2705;
+14. Possibility to deselect atoms by clicking them again
+15.

 ### Possible Advanced Features